elye/web_static_host/README.md

 ### Content

-- Edit `index.html` to update the content, add contact information, or modify sections
+- Edit `index.html` to update the content, add more social links, or modify sections
 - The structure is semantic and easy to understand
+- Social media links are easily customizable in the "Follow Me" section

 ## File Structure